ebassi/halting_problem/content/gnome/codes-of-conduct.md

-our current one is a defanged travesty, which was implemented to be the lowest common denominator possible. it does not require responsibility for enforcing it, and it does not provide accountability for actually respecting it. it is, for all intents and purposes, like not having one. it probably was thought as a good compromise eight years ago, but it clearly is not enough any more, and it makes GNOME look bad. changing the code of conduct is a topic for the new board, one I expect will be handled this year; I'll make sure to prod those guys. ;-)
+our current one is a defanged travesty, which was implemented to be the lowest common denominator possible. it does not require responsibility for enforcing it, and it does not provide accountability for actually respecting it. it is, for all intents and purposes, [like not having one][3]. it probably was thought as a good compromise [eight years ago][4], but it clearly is not enough any more, and it makes GNOME look bad. changing the code of conduct is a topic for the new board, one that I expect will be handled this year; I'll make sure to prod those guys. ;-)

 - - -